bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 # How many "Delegates"?

-The network stack informs the embedder of important events for a request using two main interfaces: the URLRequest::Delegate interface and the NetworkDelegate interface.
+A URLRequest informs the consumer of important events for a request using two main interfaces: the URLRequest::Delegate interface and the NetworkDelegate interface.

 The URLRequest::Delegate interface consists of a small set of callbacks needed to let the embedder drive a request forward.
-URLRequest::Delegates generally own the URLRequest.

 The NetworkDelegate is an object pointed to by the URLRequestContext and shared by all requests, and includes callbacks corresponding to most of the URLRequest::Delegate's callbacks, as well as an assortment of other methods.

-The NetworkDelegate is optional, while the URLRequest::Delegate is not.
+# The Network Service and Mojo

+The network service, which lives in //services/network/, wraps //net/ objects, and provides cross-process network APIs and their implementations for the rest of Chrome.
+The network service uses the namespace "network" for all its classes.
+The Mojo interfaces it provides are in the network::mojom namespace.
+Mojo is Chrome's IPC layer.
+Generally there's a network::mojom::FooPtr proxy object in the consumer's process which also implements the network::mojom::Foo interface.
+When the proxy object's methods are invoked, it passes the call and all its arguments over a Mojo IPC channel to another the implementation of the network::mojom::Foo interface in the network service (typically implemented by a class named network::Foo), which may be running in another process, or possibly another thread in the consumer's process.

+The network::NetworkService object is singleton that is used by Chrome to create all other network service objects.
+The primary objects it is used to create are the network::NetworkContexts, each of which owns its own mostly independent URLRequestContext.
+Chrome has a number of different NetworkContexts, as there is often a need to keep cookies, caches, and socket pools separate for different types of requests, depending on what's making the request.
+Here are the main NetworkContexts used by Chrome:

+* The system NetworkContext, created and owned by Chrome's SystemNetworkContextManager, is used for requests that aren't associated with particular user or Profile.
+It has no on-disk storage, so loses all state, like cookies, after each browser restart.
+It has no in-memory http cache, either.
+SystemNetworkContextManager also sets up global network service preferences.
+* Each Chrome Profile, including incognito Profiles, has its own NetworkContext.
+Except for incognito and guest profiles, these contexts store information in their own on-disk store, which includes cookies and an HTTP cache, among other things.
+Each of these NetworkContexts is owned by a StoragePartition object in the browser process, and created by a Profile's ProfileNetworkContextService.
+* On platforms that support apps, each Profile has a NetworkContext for each app installed on that Profile.
+As with the main NetworkContext, these may have on-disk data, depending on the Profile and the App.

 # Life of a Simple URLRequest

-A request for data is normally dispatched from a child to the browser process.
-There a URLRequest is created to drive the request.
+A request for data is dispatched from some other process which results in creating a network::URLLoader in the network process.
+The URLLoader then creates a URLRequest to drive the request.
 A protocol-specific job (e.g. HTTP, data, file) is attached to the request.
-That job first checks the cache, and then creates a network connection object, if necessary, to actually fetch the data.
+In the HTTP case, that job first checks the cache, and then creates a network connection object, if necessary, to actually fetch the data.
 That connection object interacts with network socket pools to potentially re-use sockets; the socket pools create and connect a socket if there is no appropriate existing socket.
 Once that socket exists, the HTTP request is dispatched, the response read and parsed, and the result returned back up the stack and sent over to the child process.

 Of course, it's not quite that simple :-}.

-Consider a simple request issued by a child process.
+Consider a simple request issued by some process other than the network service's process.
 Suppose it's an HTTP request, the response is uncompressed, no matching entry in the cache, and there are no idle sockets connected to the server in the socket pool.

 Continuing with a "simple" URLRequest, here's a bit more detail on how things work.

-### Request starts in a child process
+### Request starts in some (non-network) process

 Summary:

-* A user (e.g. the WebURLLoaderImpl for Blink) asks ResourceDispatcher to start the request.
+* A consumer (e.g. the content::ResourceDispatcher for Blink, the
+content::NavigationURLLoaderImpl for frame navigations, or a network::SimpleURLLoader) passes a network::ResourceRequest object and network::mojom::URLLoaderClient Mojo channel to a network::mojom::URLLoaderFactory, and tells it to create and start a network::mojom::URLLoader.
-* ResourceDispatcher sends an IPC to the ResourceDispatcherHost in the browser process.
+* Mojo sends the network::ResourceRequest over an IPC pipe to a network::URLLoaderFactory in the network process.

-Chrome has a single browser process, which handles network requests and tab management, among other things, and multiple child processes, which are generally sandboxed so can't send out network requests directly.
-There are multiple types of child processes (renderer, GPU, plugin, etc).
+Chrome has a single browser process which handles starting and configuring other processes, tab management, and navigation, among other things, and multiple child processes, which are generally sandboxed and have no network access themselves, apart from the network service (Which either runs in its own process, or potentially in the browser process to preserve RAM).
+There are multiple types of child processes (renderer, GPU, plugin, network, etc).
 The renderer processes are the ones that layout webpages and run HTML.

-Each child process has at most one ResourceDispatcher, which is responsible for all URL request-related communication with the browser process.
-When something in another process needs to issue a resource request, it calls into the ResourceDispatcher to start a request.
-A RequestPeer is passed in to receive messages related to the request.
-When started, the ResourceDispatcher assigns the request a per-renderer ID, and then sends the ID, along with all information needed to issue the request, to the ResourceDispatcherHost in the browser process.
+The browser process creates the top level network::mojom::NetworkContext objects, and uses them to create network::mojom::URLLoaderFactories, which it can set some security-related options on, before vending them to child processes.
+Child processes can then use them to directly talk to the network service.

+A consumer that wants to make a network request gets a URLLoaderFactory through some manner, assembles a bunch of parameters in the large ResourceRequest object, creates a network::mojom::URLLoaderClient Mojo channel for the network::mojom::URLLoader to use to talk back to it, and then passes them to the URLLoaderFactory, which returns a URLLoader object that it can use to manage the network request.

-### ResourceDispatcherHost sets up the request in the browser process
+### network::URLLoaderFactory sets up the request in the browser process

 Summary:

+* network::URLLoaderFactory creates a network::URLLoader.
-* ResourceDispatcherHost uses the URLRequestContext to create the URLRequest.
+* network::URLLoader uses the network::NetworkContext's URLRequestContext to
-* ResourceDispatcherHost creates a ResourceLoader and a chain of ResourceHandlers to manage the URLRequest.
+create and start a URLRequest.
-* ResourceLoader starts the URLRequest.

-The ResourceDispatcherHost (RDH), along with most of the network stack, lives on the browser process's IO thread.
-The browser process only has one RDH, which is responsible for handling all network requests initiated by ResourceDispatchers in all child processes, not just renderer processes.
-Requests initiated in the browser process don't go through the RDH, with some exceptions.
+The URLLoaderFactory, along with all NetworkContexts and most of the network stack, lives on a single thread in the network service.
+It gets a reconstituted ResourceRequest object from the Mojo pipe, does some checks to make sure it can service the request, and if so, creates a URLLoader, passing the request and the NetworkContext associated with the URLLoaderFactory.

-When the RDH sees the request, it calls into a URLRequestContext to create the URLRequest.
+The URLLoader then calls into a URLRequestContext to create the URLRequest.
 The URLRequestContext has pointers to all the network stack objects needed to issue the request over the network, such as the cache, cookie store, and host resolver.
-The RDH then creates a chain of ResourceHandlers each of which can monitor/modify/delay/cancel the URLRequest and the information it returns.
-The only one of these I'll talk about here is the AsyncResourceHandler, which is the last ResourceHandler in the chain.
-The RDH then creates a ResourceLoader (which is the URLRequest::Delegate), passes ownership of the URLRequest and the ResourceHandler chain to it, and then starts the ResourceLoader.

-The ResourceLoader checks that none of the ResourceHandlers want to cancel, modify, or delay the request, and then finally starts the URLRequest.
+The URLLoader then calls into the ResourceScheduler, which may delay starting the request, based on priority and other activity.
+Eventually, the ResourceScheduler starts the request.

 ### Check the cache, request an HttpStream